Sexual dysfunction: Erectile dysfunction

 Erectile dysfunction (ED), or impotence, is a sexual dysfunction characterized by the inability to develop or maintain an erection of the penis.
 There are various underlying causes of ED, including damage to anatomical structures, psychological causes, medical disease, and drug use.
 Many of these causes are medically treatable.

-Psychological ED can often be treated by almost anything that the patient believes in; there is a very strong placebo effect.
-Physical damage can be more difficult to treat.
-One leading physical cause of ED is continual or severe damage taken to the nervi erigentes, which can prevent or delay erection.
-These nerves course beside the prostate arising from the sacral plexus and can be damaged in prostatic and colorectal surgeries.
+Psychogenic ED is defined as ED primarily due to psychological disease or interpersonal factors.
+Chronic psychological Psychogenic erectile dysfunction (ED) is characterized by difficulty achieving or maintaining an erection primarily due to psychological or interpersonal factors.
+Factors such as performance anxiety, relationship distress, or ongoing stress can initially lead to temporary erectile difficulties.
+If these psychological factors persist over time, they may contribute to physiological changes in vascular and neural pathways, potentially resulting in chronic erectile dysfunction.
+Psychogenic ED is also strongly associated with depression or low mood, and addressing the underlying psychological or mental health conditions is recommended for effective management.

-Diseases are also common causes of erectile dysfunction.
+Medical conditions are also common causes of erectile dysfunction.
 Diseases such as cardiovascular disease, multiple sclerosis, kidney failure, vascular disease, and spinal cord injury can cause erectile dysfunction.
-Cardiovascular disease can decrease blood flow to penile tissues, making it difficult to develop or maintain an erection.

-Due to the shame and embarrassment felt by some with erectile dysfunction, the subject was taboo for a long time and is the focus of many urban legends.
-Folk remedies have long been advocated, with some being advertised widely since the 1930s.
-The introduction of perhaps the first pharmacologically effective remedy for impotence, sildenafil (trade name Viagra), in the 1990s caused a wave of public attention, propelled in part by the newsworthiness of stories about it and heavy advertising.

 It is estimated that around 30 million men in the United States and 152 million men worldwide have erectile dysfunction.
 However, social stigma, low health literacy, and social taboos lead to under reporting which makes an accurate prevalence rate hard to determine.

-The Latin term impotentia coeundi describes the inability to insert the penis into the vagina, and has been mostly replaced by more precise terms.

-ED from vascular disease is seen mainly amongst older individuals who have atherosclerosis.
+ED from vascular disease is seen in individuals who have atherosclerosis.
 Vascular disease is common in individuals who smoke or have diabetes, peripheral vascular disease, or hypertension.
-Any time blood flow to the penis is impaired, ED can occur.
+Cardiovascular disease can decrease blood flow to penile tissues, making it difficult to develop or maintain an erection.

 Drugs are also a cause of erectile dysfunction.
 Individuals who take drugs that lower blood pressure, antipsychotics, antidepressants, sedatives, narcotics, antacids, or alcohol can have problems with sexual function and loss of libido.

 Hormone deficiency is a relatively rare cause of erectile dysfunction.
 In individuals with testicular failure, as in Klinefelter syndrome, or those who have had radiation therapy, chemotherapy, or childhood exposure to the mumps virus, the testes may fail to produce testosterone.
 Other hormonal causes of erectile failure include brain tumors, hyperthyroidism, hypothyroidism, or adrenal gland disorders.